We believe that partnering across sectors is the best way to build more inclusive neighbourhoods

 Kamaamwizme wii Naagidiwendiiying is one of four crisis response teams operating in Toronto, all with the support of 211 and many community organizations, including United Way-supported agencies.
 We’re proud to see this kind of community collaboration in our region.

 United Way’s Toronto Enterprise Fund is looking for organizations and entrepreneurs interested in developing their own employment social enterprise (ESE).
 ESEs are businesses that create training and employment opportunities for people facing systemic barriers to entry into the mainstream labour market.
-If you’re interested in launching your own ESE, or know someone who is, apply for the ESE Idea Accelerator, a series of eight virtual workshops that will help you develop your idea.
+If you’re interested in launching your own ESE, or know someone who is, apply for the Sign up for the ESE 101 webinar on August 10 to get started., a series of eight virtual workshops that will help you develop your idea.
 Graduates of the program may apply for a Catalyzing Grant of up to $7,500 to create a feasibility study and business plan.
-Sign up for the ESE 101 webinar on August 10 to get started.